pnucolab/readretro-website/docs/source/quick_start/quick_start_web.rst

            * **Retroformer:** Uses only the Retroformer model.
            * **Graph2SMILES:** Uses only the Graph2SMILES model.

-**2. "Building Blocks" Tab (Optional Customization)**
+**2. Building Blocks Tab (Optional Customization)**

+   * **Viewing Defaults**

-   * **Viewing Defaults:** By default, READRetro uses a predefined set of 40 common metabolic precursors as the target end-points for retrosynthesis.
+        By default, READRetro uses a predefined set of 40 common metabolic precursors as the target end-points for retrosynthesis.
 You can view this list here.

+   * **Customization**

-   * **Customization:** You can add or remove building blocks from this list.
+        You can add or remove building blocks from this list.
 This is useful if you want the pathways to terminate at specific, known precursors relevant to your biological system or if you want to explore pathways to non-standard starting materials.

-**3. "Retrieval DB" Tab (Optional Customization for Advanced Users)**
+**3. Retrieval DB Tab (Optional Customization for Advanced Users)**

+   * **Viewing Database**

-   * **Viewing Database:** This tab allows inspection of the reactions included in the Reaction Retriever's database.
+        This tab allows inspection of the reactions included in the Reaction Retriever's database.

+   * **Modification**

-   * **Modification:** Advanced users can modify this database by adding new reactions or removing existing ones.
+        Advanced users can modify this database by adding new reactions or removing existing ones.
 This can be used to incorporate very specific domain knowledge or to force the exploration of pathways that avoid certain known reactions.